-The majority of the purchase price will be funded with cash on-hand, but we anticipate borrowing between \$50 million and \$60 million on our revolving credit facility to achieve optimal future flexibility of the legal entity structure.
-Due to the nature of Capella's business, we expect that a significant portion of the purchase price will be allocated to definite-lived intangible assets and that yearly amortization expense of the intangible assets will be in excess of \$10 million.
+We funded the acquisition mostly with cash on-hand, and borrowed \$53 million on our revolving credit facility to achieve future flexibility given the legal entity and financial structure utilized for the acquisition.
+Due to the nature of Capella's business, \$74.5 million of the purchase price is allocated to definite-lived intangible assets, which will result in yearly amortization expense of the intangible assets of approximately \$10 million.
+The preliminary allocation is pending finalization of appraisals for property and equipment and intangible assets.
+There can be no assurance that the estimated amounts recorded represent the final purchase price allocation.